Elephant trunk wrinkles: A mathematical model of function and form: Asymptotic analysis

 \subsubsection{The limiting case when the shear modulus ratio is large}

 When the modulus ratio $\beta$ is large, we observe from Figure~\ref{g-n-comparison} that the critical pre-growth factor is close to $1$.
 So there are in total four small parameters, namely, $g_\mathrm{cr}-1$, $1/\beta$, $1/n$, and $h_0$.
 Again, we assume that there is no differential growth, i.e., $\gamma=1$.
-To derive analytical formulae for the critical stretch and critical wave number, we set the scalings \citep{Liu2014IJES,Jin:2018:etal}
+To find analytical formulae for the critical stretch and critical wave number, we set the scales \cite{Liu2014IJES,Jin:2018:etal}

 then pursue an asymptotic solution in terms of the small parameter $1/\beta$.
 In a similar manner as in the previous subsection, we obtain the following explicit forms for the critical pre-growth factor